 There are opportunities for growth in math and science.
 Teachers were recently trained in guided math (summer 2016) and are currently implementing this practice using strategies learned from the research.
-More data is needed to ensure the appropriate level of rigor is brought to each lesson and to continue to align activities with the standards appropriately.
-Implementation of the MTSS framework over the next three years will enable the guided reading is largely coordinated by the efforts of the IC as a collaborative effort with classroom teachers throughout the year. m-Class data and other classroom assessment data is used to drive the instructional planning process for reading on a schoolwide level.
+More data is needed to ensure the appropriate level of rigor is brought to each lesson and to continue to align activities with the standards all teachers.
+The organizational structure of guided reading is largely coordinated by the efforts of the IC as a collaborative effort with classroom teachers throughout the year. m-Class data and other classroom assessment data is used to drive the instructional planning process for reading on a school-wide level.